cschech/CBSD/README.md

 I have extracted the compilation phase and linking phase to make them not depend on BSD make as a proof of concept of how to start to move away from provided components, but a working GCC build is needed for full diverse compilation to eliminate the root-of-trust problem concerning the machine code in the OpenBSD releases.

 As of writing, distcc/linux clang would look to be a good candidate for trying to bootstrap the compilation away from the initially-installed OpenBSD system.
 Trying to do it purely from scratch is difficult (cf. Waite's STAGE2), GNU Mes.
+Clean-room reimplementation is intractable.

 # Insufficient Workarounds